Dior Johnson: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Pittsburgh 2022 Basketball Commitments".
+Rivals.
+Retrieved June 13, 2022.; "2022 Pittsburgh Panthers Recruiting Class".
+ESPN.
+Retrieved June 13, 2022.; "2022 Team Ranking".
+Rivals.
+Retrieved June 13, 2022.;

 College career

 Johnson took a redshirt in the 2022–23 season.
 After being arrested and sentenced to probation, the University of Pittsburgh announced in August 2023 that Johnson was no longer enrolled.
 Shortly after, Johnson matriculated at Clarendon College, a community college in Texas.
 In one season with Clarendon, Johnson averaged 29.7 points, 5.4 rebounds, and 5.9 assists per game.

 On July 1, 2024, Johnson, the top-rated JUCO transfer, announced his decision to transfer to the University of Central Florida to play for the UCF Knights.

 In June 2025, Johnson transferred to Tarleton State University to play for the Tarleton State Texans.
+He averaged 24.0 points, 3.3 rebounds, 1.6 assists and 1.2 steals per game.
+Johnson was named to the Second Team All-WAC and WAC Sixth Man of the Year.
+Following the season he transferred back to UCF.

 Arrest

-Johnson pleaded guilty to two misdemeanor charges in December 2022 for simple assault and strangulation, stemming from a September 5 incident in the same year where he struck a woman multiple times, causing bruising, and forcing her head into a bed, making it difficult for her to breathe.
+Johnson pleaded guilty to two misdemeanor charges in December 2022 for simple assault and strangulation, stemming from a September 5 incident in the same year, where he struck a woman multiple times, causing bruising, and forcing her head into a bed, making it difficult for her to breathe.
 Johnson was suspended from Pittsburgh during this period but was reinstated after pleading guilty.
 Johnson was sentenced to a year of probation and required to complete batterer's intervention.